 Applicants are required to attend an interview as part of the naturalization process, take a civics test, and in certain cases must pass an additional English test.

-If the applicant is then approved, they’ll then attend a naturalization where they’ll have to take their Oath of Allegiance to America.
+If the applicant is then approved, they’ll then attend a naturalization ceremony where they’ll have to take their Oath of Allegiance to America.

 Finally, the applicant will be given a certificate of naturalization, which proves US citizenship.